-Costs for the injection of seasonal flows from the SRDF are estimated based upon the assumption that the diversion will take advantage of the existing SRDF facilities at an original calculated rate of 12,900 AF/yr., resulting in a groundwater benefit of 6,800 AF/yr.
+Costs for the injection of seasonal flows from the SRDF were estimated based upon the assumption that the diversion will take advantage of the existing SRDF facilities at an original calculated rate of 12,900 AF/yr.
 Most of the costs are for the construction of the injection wells.
-Capital costs are estimated to be \$166,954,000 for construction of an ASR injection well field consisting of 16 wells, construction of a 4-mile conveyance pipeline between the SRDF site and the injection well system, and a filtration and disinfection plant.
+Capital costs are estimated to be \$172,141,000 for construction of an ASR injection well field consisting of 16 wells, construction of a 4-mile conveyance pipeline between the SRDF site and the injection well system, and a filtration and disinfection plant.
 These costs include engineering, overhead, and contingencies.

-Annual O&M costs are estimated at \$4,349,000 for the operation of the ASR injection well field, including a 20% contingency.
-Total annualized cost is \$17,410,000.
-Based on the calculated project yield of 6,800 AF/yr. groundwater benefit, the unit cost of water is \$2,560/AF.
+Annual O&M costs are estimated at \$5,223,000 for the operation of the ASR injection well field, including a 20% contingency.
+Total annualized cost is \$18,690,000.
+Based on the calculated project yield of 14,600 AF/yr. injected, the unit cost of water is \$1,330/AF.
 This unit cost does not include additional storage changes based on recharge from the Salinas River, nor drought benefits.
 This unit cost is not necessarily the cost of the project to stakeholders in the Upper Valley Aquifer Subbasin.
 As part of this project, benefits analysis will be undertaken to determine the zones of benefit and assessments.